Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/t_license_key_zos.md

 ---

-    title: Apply a license key
+    title: "Apply a license key "
-    linkTitle: Apply a license key
+    linkTitle: "Apply a license key "
     weight: 200

----
-## Check your authorization
+---## Check your authorization

 Verify that you can access Sphere by going to [support.axway.com](https://support.axway.com/) and logging in.
 If you do not have an account, follow the instructions in your welcome letter.